 Registered nurses are a hot commodity in the U.S. labor market and the proof is in the latest data and statistics.

-The U.S. Department of Health and Human Services, Health Resources and Services Administration, Bureau of Health Workforce, and National Center of Health Workforce Analysis stated in a recent report if the volume of U.S. healthcare usage remains the same as it is now, along with the present level of nursing graduation rates and nursing employment trends continuing as they currently are – seven states in the U.S. are expected to experience nursing shortages by the year 2030.
+The U.S. Department of Health and Human Services, Health Resources and Services Administration, Bureau of Health Workforce, and National Center of Health Workforce Analysis created a recent report.
+It predicts if the volume of U.S. healthcare usage remains the same as it is now, seven states are expected to experience a nursing shortage by the year 2030.

 Out of those seven states, four states are expected to have a significant RN shortage of greater than 10,000 full-time equivalent positions.

-Per the HRSA nursing-supply-and-demand report, the four states projected to have RN shortages of greater than 10,000 FTEs by the year 2030 are:
+Per the HRSA nursing-supply-and-demand report, the four states projected to have nursing shortages of greater than 10,000 FTEs by the year 2030 are:

 - California (44,500)

 The other three states predicted to have a nursing shortage in 2030 are: